A beginner's guide to image licensing

 The same applies when you’re selling your images on Picfair Stores.
 We’ve put together the licence agreements on your behalf so you don’t have to worry about doing this yourself.

-When your images are sold either on your Picfair Store, they are always sold on a licence basis and you’ll always keep the full copyright to your images.
+When your images are sold on your Picfair Store, they are always sold on a licence basis and you’ll always keep the full copyright to your images.

 You can see Picfair licence agreements in full.